 If you suffer from cancer, the support of your family is invaluable and will substantially improve your quality of life.
 By helping you with practical tasks such as driving you to appointments, cleaning up your house or running errands for you, as well as by taking care of your emotional needs, you will most likely feel less overwhelmed and more appreciated.

 However, for many cancer patients, the support of their families may not be enough.
-Some of them do not personally know anyone else who endures similar hardship and as a result, feelings of isolation may ensue.
+Not personally knowing anyone else who endures similar hardship can lead to feelings of isolation.
 Along with hopelessness and feeling misunderstood, alienation can easily lead to depression.
 According to the National Cancer Institute, between 15% and 25% of cancer patients are affected by depression.

 Joining a cancer support group might prove to be a very beneficial idea.
 It can help you in plenty of different ways, including:

 - You will be able to share your experiences with other people who struggle with mesothelioma or other asbestos diseases.
 Reaching out to cancer patients who went through similar experiences might ease your feelings of isolation by allowing you to connect with people who can understand how you are feeling.

 - You can find out about the most recent treatment approaches, chemotherapy drugs, and clinical trials.
 On support groups, there are numerous discussions on cancer treatment and research, so your chances of discovering useful information are high.
 You can also exchange opinions with others about the effectiveness of certain therapies or medication.